fgamester/portfolio/README.md

 $ docker stop <container-name|container-id>
 ```
 >*Here you can stop the container by typing its name or id, if you set a name before I recommend to use it.*

+### Version Notes

+#### 1.0.1
+- Added a new section to the README file with the version notes.
+- Added dinamic title to the page.
+- Fixed a style issues on Content View.
+- Fixed infinite loading on Content View where no projects or exercises were found.
+- Changed some styles on About View.
+- Changed some styles on Home View.

+#### 1.0.0

+First version of the project, with all the basic functionalities and design.